tidyverse/dplyr/tests/testthat/_snaps/join-rows.md

       join_rows(df, df, condition = ">=")
     Condition
       Error:
       !
-This join would result in more rows than R can handle. i 50000005000000 rows would be returned.
+This join would result in more rows than dplyr can handle. i 50000005000000 rows would be returned.
       i 2147483647 is the maximum number of rows allowed. i Double check your join keys.
 This error commonly occurs due to a missing join key, or an improperly specified join condition.